ackwell/ninjabot/README.md

 * [ninjabot-misc](https://github.com/ackwell/ninjabot-misc)

 To include any of these, navigate to the `plugins/` folder and `git clone` them in.
 Make sure to enable them in your config!
+The config examples assume that you have removed the `ninjabot-` from the folder name.

 Of course, feel free to write your own, that's the true power of this bot.
 If you write a plugin that you think would benefit the core codebase or any of the additional plugin repos, by all means,